ac-26/Smoking-Prediction/README.md

 ## Project Structure

-- `smoking.ipynb`: Main script containing the implementation of data loading, preprocessing, model training, and evaluation.
+- `script.py`: Main script containing the implementation of data loading, preprocessing, model training, and evaluation.
 - `smoking.csv`: Dataset file used for model training and testing.

 ## Key Features